Find helpful back-to-school resources for the semester along with policies and procedures to guionlide your instruction.

 - Course number changes or assessments within a course

-Policy: The College of Education will phase in higher minimum enrollments for all seminar and didactic classes taught in the academic year and that are part of the faculty member's regular instructional load.
+Policy: The College of Education will phase in higher minimum enrollments for all seminar and didactic classes taught in the academic year and are part of the faculty member's regular instructional load.
 Beginning with FY 11, the College's minimum enrollment for undergraduate classes will increase to 12 and for 6000 and 7000 level graduate classes to 8.
-Doctoral level classes (8000 and 9000) would remain at the university minimum of 5.
-In FY 12, the College's minimum enrollment for undergraduate classes will increase to 15 and for 6000 and 7000 graduate classes to 10, the current minimum enrollments for summer classes.
-Minimum enrollment for doctoral level classes (8000 and 9000) will increase to 8.
+Doctoral-level classes (8000 and 9000) would remain at the university minimum of 5.
+In FY 12, the College's minimum enrollment for undergraduate classes will increase to 15, and for 6000 and 7000 graduate classes to 10, the current minimum enrollments for Summer classes.
+Minimum enrollment for doctoral-level classes (8000 and 9000) will increase to 8.
 This two-year implementation schedule will give program area faculty time to make adjustments to course schedules.
 A split-level course is a single entity therefore total enrollment will be used in determining whether the class meets the minimum enrollment criteria.
 Using the undergraduate minimum enrollment as the criteria, registered undergraduate students will count as 1 and graduate students will count as 2 in determining the total enrollment of the class.
 Practicum and internship sections are exempt from the higher College minimums.
 This is in recognition of some accreditation standards that require more intensive supervision.

 If a course fails to reach the College minimums, the course must be canceled and the faculty member scheduled for an additional course by the end of the next academic year.
-When this occurs, it will bring the semester teaching load to three from the typical two course load.
+When this occurs, it will bring the semester teaching load to three from the typical two-course load.

 There may be extenuating circumstances when offering a section of a course at the University minimums is necessary.
-In these rare situations a written appeal would be made through the associate dean for academic programs and considered by the dean's cabinet.
+In these rare situations, a written appeal would be made through the associate dean for academic programs and considered by the dean's cabinet.

 Policy approved: March 17, 2010